dongmiaozh/dongmiaozh.github.io/_pages/about.md

     }
 </style>

+Hi!
 I am a Marie Curie research fellow for [POLISS](https://poliss.eu/) project and a PhD candidate at Utrecht University in the Department of Human Geography and Spatial Planning.
-My PhD thesis investigates the impact of artificial intelligence on labour market inequalities and the future of work.

-I graduated from Master in Public Administration degree from London School of Economics and Political Science specialising in Public and Economic Policy.
+I was fortunate to work under the supervision of Prof Ron Boschma, Pierre Alex Balland and Andrea Morrison.
+I graduated with a Master's in Public Administration from the London School of Economics and Political Science, specialising in Public and Economic Policy.
+I advised high-level policymakers on digitalization (Utrecht Province), skill development (UNDP) and gender equality (EBRD).

-Before joining Utrecht, I worked with academia and international organisations (UNDP, EBRD) on digitalisation, climate change, and gender equality.
+So, what is my research about?
+During my PhD, I seek to understand the impact of artificial intelligence on the labour market from a complementary perspective.
+Throughout history, disruptive technologies have reshaped our jobs, making some roles obsolete while creating new ones.
+The "creative destruction" process, termed by Joseph Schumpeter, is one of the driving forces behind regional and inter-personal inequalities.

+With the rapid development of AI, particularly the large language models, many open questions remain: Will AI exacerbate economic inequality?
+Who will benefit from the AI race, and who will be at risk of losing out?
+How can we choose which skills to invest in, or if human skills will still be relevant in an age of artificial general intelligence?

+I attempt to answer these questions using quantitative methods, leveraging novel datasets such as administrative data, AI patent data and AI adoption data.
+My research shows that complementarity lies at the heart of these questions.
+If we adapt fast and invest in AI-complementarity skills and technologies, we have a good chance of leveraging AI to deliver more inclusive economic growth, reducing inequality and improving the quality of work for all.

+How do we know which skills are complementary to AI?
+In my research, I introduced the concept of "complexity intelligence" as a key skill that complements AI.
+Instead of focusing on education, job experience, or narrowly defined skill categories, I suggest we view skills as bundles.

+A helpful example is to imagine skills as Lego bricks.
+Just as Lego bricks come in various shapes and sizes, skills differ in complexity.
+Much like how you can combine Lego bricks to create unique structures, different combinations of skills have different economic value.
+"Complexity intelligence" measures how many skills are combined within an occupation and their overall complexity.

+My findings show that occupations with high-complexity intelligence are more likely to adopt AI technologies.
+As a result, these jobs experience higher employment and wage growth compared to those that don't adopt AI.
+This research was nominated for the 2024 DRUID Steven Klepper Award for Best Young Scholar Paper.

+I am on the job market this year!
+I'm open to tenure-track faculty positions, post-doc fellowships or relevant industry roles.
+Please get in touch!